kirill-dev-pro/fizzy-telegram-bot/README.md

 We're using Railway (works with persistent storage) but you can use whatever you want.

+### Telegram API Proxy (Railway / Blocked Networks)

+If your hosting provider blocks Telegram API access, you can use a Cloudflare Worker proxy.
+See [docs/CLOUDFLARE_PROXY.md](docs/CLOUDFLARE_PROXY.md) for detailed setup instructions.

+**Automatic Fallback:**
+The bot automatically tries direct connection first, then falls back to the proxy if the direct connection fails.
+This means:
+- ✅ Works on Railway (uses proxy automatically)
+- ✅ Works locally (uses direct connection)
+- ✅ No manual configuration needed per environment

+Quick setup:
+1. Deploy the `cloudflare-worker.js` to Cloudflare Workers (free tier)
+2. Add `TELEGRAM_API_PROXY_URL` to your environment variables
+3. The bot automatically detects if it needs the proxy and uses it

 ### Example with Railway

 1. Push code to GitHub